 For investors willing to take on additional risk, tighter regulation of CMBS’s has created opportunities.
 While horizontal risk-retention investors take on duration and structure risk by putting themselves in the first loss position for a fixed term, liquidity is exchanged for yield accretion.
 Illiquidity premiums for horizontal SASB bonds ranged from 150 bps to 200 bps in 2017 (when investors began buying the bonds) and fell to a range of 100 to 125 bps in 2019.
 For conduit risk-retention bonds, illiquidity premiums were approximately 200 bps in 2017 and by 2019 were 150 bps to 200 bps.

 Investors can access horizontal risk-retention bonds largely through private real estate debt funds and separate accounts with investment managers that have expertise in both real estate and public markets investing.
 It is important that an investor work with a manager that has closed on risk-retention purchases and has demonstrated to the CMBS issuer it can meet the obligations and execute agreements required by the risk-retention regulations.

-(This blog post provides a summary of our recent paper on the subject, which can be found here.)
+This blog post provides a summary of our recent paper on the subject, click below to read the full report.